dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-05-kl-divergence.md

 KL Divergence or Relative Entropy is a measure how two distributions are different.

-Many machine learning problems are using KL divergence and especially it can be used as objective for supervised machine learning, EM methods such as GMM, and generative models.
+Many machine learning problems are using KL divergence and especially it can be used as the objective function for supervised machine learning, EM methods such as GMM, and generative models.